beccacohen23/beccacohen23.github.io/_posts/2016-06-13-bringing-your-maps-into-focus.md

 ##### About Transparency and JPEG Compression

 If the GeoTIFF is not a perfect rectangle, or if its orientation is not straight north/south or east/west, a black or white border will fill the empty space[^examples].
 In short, the JPEGs do not have a fourth band for transparency.
 You *can* add the fourth band to a JPEG compressed GeoTIFF, but it negates the file size savings.
-To include the fourth alpha band replace teh `-co 'COMPRESS=JPEG'` option in the above command with `-srcnodata 0 -dstalpha`[^alpha].
+To include the fourth alpha band replace the `-co 'COMPRESS=JPEG'` option in the above command with `-srcnodata 0 -dstalpha`[^alpha].

 [^examples]: The map [in this example](https://codepen.io/jayvarner/full/mdBYRyR) not perfectly straight and compressed with JPEG.
 [This is ths same map](https://codepen.io/jayvarner/full/PoJvWPK) not using JPEG compression and has the alpha band.